Frequently asked questions

 Is the Roadcraft DVD going to be updated?

-At the moment we do not intend to update the Roadcraft DVD, however we are in the process of planning new Roadcraft visual content which can be used alongside the books to enhance your Roadcraft learning.
-Expect more updates later in 2015.
+At the moment we do not intend to update the Roadcraft DVD, however we are in the process of developing a new e-learning platform which will include short videos illustrating safe and effective driving.
+Find out more here https://www.youtube.com/watch?v=PLdSup234AY.

 Can I get Roadcraft on a multi-user license for my organisation?

 Yes, Roadcraft and Motorcycle Roadcraft are now available on multi-user licenses, providing a fast, simple and cost-effective way to access Roadcraft and Motorcycle Roadcraft, making it possible for the content to be fully networked across your organisation.
 The online version should be used in addition to the Roadcraft manuals to add value to classroom training.
 You’ll also receive free updates and access to all transport and driving related official legislation as part of this great-value online package.
-For more information please contact: Clare Polley, TSO Official/Libraries Sales Manager, firstname.lastname@example.org tel.01603 695198.
+Organisations will soon be able to access the new e-learning platform (see above).
+For more information about both products please contact: Clare Polley, TSO Official/Libraries Sales Manager, email@example.com tel.01603 695198.

 Is Roadcraft available in other languages?
 If not, will it be in the future?

 No, both Roadcraft and Motorcycle Roadcraft are only available in English and are based on UK law and policy with regard to safe driving.

 We do not currently intend to translate the books into other languages or adapt them for other jurisdictions due to the considerable costs involved which would include translation, adapting diagrams for right-hand drivers and rewriting content to ensure compliance with another country’s laws, policies and driving standards.

 Note: No Roadcraft materials can be translated without the express permission of the Police Foundation who own the copyright.

 Which version of Roadcraft do I have?